tigoe/SoundExamples/docs/midi-instrument.md

 *Figure 2.
 Eight pushbuttons attached to pins 0-7 of a MKR Zero.
 This uses the same digital input configuration as Figure 1 above.*

-Here's another example that uses a joystick to generate a note.
+Here's another [example that uses a joystick to generate and bend the pitch of a note](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/MIDIUSBJoystick/MIDIUSBJoystick.ino).
 A joystick has a built-in pushbutton and two potentiometers.
 This example uses the pushbutton to start or stop a note, and the joystick to generate a pitch bend on the note.
 Pitch bend is a controller type in MIDI that lets you bend a note up or down from its original pitch.
 The joystick's X axis pin is attached to pin A0 and the pushbutton pin, marked SEL, is attached to pin 5.
 Note that the pushbutton does not have a pulldown resistor because it is using the Arduino's internal pullup resistor.
 In this case, the pinMode is `INPUT_PULLUP`, and pressed is LOW and unpressed is HIGH.

 ![Figure 3.
 Joystick attached to pins 5 and A0 of a MKR Zero](img/joystick-input_bb.png)